Meetings

 If travelling from the island of Ireland bus and rail links are regular and reliable.
 If flying from England, Scotland or Wales, we recommend Belfast City airport which supports multiple flights per day from all regional airports.
 Belfast International airport is another option but is slightly further from the city (1 hour bus: 300a to Belfast Grand central Station).
 Early booking is recommended but cost for a return flight is between £50 and £120 per person.

-A limited number of rooms (20) have been reserved by the meetings for attendees at £139 B&B single occupancy per room, please contact the hotel directly to make your reservation.
+A limited number of rooms (20) have been reserved by the meetings for attendees at £139 B&B single occupancy per room, please contact the hotel directly to make your reservation (booking code 329939).
 There are multiple other reasonably priced options for accommodation in the area.

 The conference meal will be held in the hotel on Thursday evening 19th March at 7:30 pm.
 The cost will be £50 per person and include a pre-dinner drink and 3 course dinner.
 A maximum of 50 places are available so early booking is recommended (the dinner is listed as a separate 'meeting' on the website, so book through that page).